Alexandre Yersin: Career

+Insignia of colonels in the French Army, with five horizontal lines.

 Yersin tried the serum received from Paris in Canton and Amoy, in 1896, and in Bombay, India, in 1897, with disappointing results.

 Having decided to stay in French Indochina, Yersin founded the Institut Pasteur in Nha Trang in 1895.
 While there he studied cattle breeding (to produce anti-plague serum).

 Yersin tried his hand at agriculture and was a pioneer in the cultivation of rubber trees (Hevea brasiliensis) For this purpose, he obtained in 1897 a concession from the government to establish an agricultural station at Suoi Dau.
 He opened a new station at Hon Ba in 1915, where he acclimatized the quinine tree (Cinchona ledgeriana), which was imported from the Andes in South America, and which produced the first known effective remedy for preventing and treating malaria.
 Yersin's trees enabled Indochina to meet its quinine needs during the Second World War.
 He also successfully introduced cacao and coffee to Indochina.
 He participated actively in the creation of the Medical School of Hanoi On 8 January 1902, Yersin was accredited to be the first Headmaster of Hanoi Medical University by the Governor-General of French Indochina, future president of France Paul Doumer.

 In 1934 he was nominated honorary director of Pasteur Institute and a member of its Board of Administration.

-Alexandre Yersin is well remembered in Vietnam, where he was affectionately called Ông Năm (Mr Nam/Fifth).
+Alexandre Yersin is well remembered in Vietnam, where he was affectionately called Ông Năm (Mr Nam/Five).
+This nickname due to his rank as a Colonel in the French army, with five horizontal lines in his army insignia.